College Football Climatology

 One weather condition that can have a profound impact on a football game is wind.
 It certainly plays a role in the kicking game, as a kicker has to account for crosswinds and head coaches have to account for a headwind or tailwind in deciding whether or not to attempt a field goal.
 If you’re ever in a stadium early enough to watch warmups, you will often see kickers testing their range, both against and with the wind.

 Brian Burke wrote an article at Advanced NFL Stats that looked at weather effects on NFL passing games.
 He noted that in strong wind conditions (sustained winds generally greater than 15 mph) teams passed on about 7% fewer plays, and ran on about 7% more than in light wind conditions.
 The adjusted yards per pass attempt also were lower on windier days.
 In other words, it seemed that teams were attempting slightly fewer passes, and the passes that were attempted were over shorter distances on average.
-Below is a highlights package from one of the windiest NFL games that I can remember watching, and it makes it pretty clear that the wind can have a significant impact on the game.
-Or you could look at the fact that the Bears and 49ers combined to go 9-27 (33%) passing.

 Using a document (link here) titled “Climatic Wind Data for the United States” from the National Climatic Data Center (NCDC), one could come up with a good estimate for the most windy and least windy locations in college football.
 Average wind speeds for a variety of locations are listed by month.
 Few of these locations are very close to a college stadium, so some subjectivity and judgement has to be applied to find stadiums that are fairly close to locations with a valid wind climatology.